hanubeki/dake/README.md

 visit http://creativecommons.org/licenses/by-sa/4.0/.

 _mhit.png:
-sm-ssc is copyright ｩ AJ Kelly, Midiman, shakesoda (referred to as "the spinal shark collective" hereafter), and other contributors.
+sm-ssc is copyright © AJ Kelly, Midiman, shakesoda (referred to as "the spinal shark collective" hereafter), and other contributors.
 All rights reserved.